What this model is

 This is a CAN bus simulation model built for OMNeT++.
 It was prepared to support research and education on in-vehicle networks, timing behavior, and mixed CAN/Ethernet communication.

 The model was used as a practical research tool when studying automotive communication systems and simulation environments based on OMNeT++.
-As on the previous site, the source code is available on GitHub, and the experimental CAN-Ethernet gateway model is published separately on GitHub.
+The source code is available on GitHub, and the experimental CAN-Ethernet gateway model is published separately on GitHub.

 Main features